Keizaal/Keizaal/README.md

 Keizaal comes with its own prepackaged ENB preset.
 If, for whatever reason, you don't want to use this prepackaged preset I *urge* you to at least use an ENB that doesn't break imagespace modifiers.
 I believe any ENB that breaks imagespace modifiers is automatically bad, no matter how pretty it may look.

-## Playing Keizaal
+### Copying the Game Folder Files

 Navigate to your Keizaal installation folder (default is C:\Keizaal\) and open the “Game Folder Files” folder.

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/Images/Installing%20Game%20Folder%20Files.png)

-Extract everything in it to your Skyrim Special Edition directory (the folder containing SkyrimSE.exe).
+Copy everything in it to your Skyrim Special Edition directory (the folder containing SkyrimSE.exe).
 Keizaal is ready to play!

+## Playing Keizaal

 Now that Keizaal has been installed you will need to launch Skyrim in a slightly different way.